Applitest-co-il/test-runner-desktop/DOWNLOAD-INSTRUCTIONS-MAC.md

 "ApplitestLocalRunner" can't be opened because it's from an unidentified developer.
 ```

-**This is normal and expected.** The application is properly signed but uses an ad-hoc signature, not an Apple Developer certificate.
+**This is normal and expected.** The application is unsigned to avoid complex CI signing issues, but can be signed locally for development.

 ## How to Install and Run on macOS